Foden recalled to England squad for meetings with Ireland, Belgium & Iceland but Greenwood still missing | Goal.com

 Manchester City midfielder Phil Foden has been included in the senior England squad for upcoming fixtures against the Republic of Ireland, Belgium and Iceland, but Manchester United forward Mason Greenwood misses out again.

-Two stars of the future for Three Lions were handed maiden call-ups back in September.
+Two stars of the future for the Three Lions were handed maiden call-ups back in September.

-They were both handed debuts by Gareth Southgate in a UEFA Nations League clash away in Iceland, but were subsequently removed from the fold after breaching coronavirus protocol.
+They were both given debuts by Gareth Southgate in a UEFA Nations League clash away in Iceland, but were subsequently removed from the fold after breaching coronavirus protocol.

 There was to be no reprieve for either during the October international break, with England favouring other options.